Chrisvossetje/chrisvossetje.github.io/music.md

 # Music

-If one would say that music has three big categories, namely Jazz, Classic and Pop, then my music would fall clearly into the category Pop.
-Furthermore, i make and listen to pop which incorporates elements of electronica, industrial rock and "singer songwriter".
+I play bass guitar, produce music and can play synthesizers.
+I make and listen to pop which incorporates elements of electronica, industrial rock and "singer songwriter".
 Some artists i value highly are Aphex Twin, Radiohead, Sufjan Stevens and Burial.
-I play bass guitar, produce music and can play synthesizers.
 On this page i present (in reverse quasi-chronological order) my music career, accomponied by small stories explaining the context of those moments.

 For my full discography, go to this [link](./discography).